javascript-tutorial/en.javascript.info/1-js/10-error-handling/1-try-catch/article.md

 alert( `execution took ${diff}ms` );
 ```

 You can check by running the code with entering `35` into `prompt` -- it executes normally, `finally` after `try`.
-And then enter `-1` -- there will be an immediate error, an the execution will take `0ms`.
+And then enter `-1` -- there will be an immediate error, and the execution will take `0ms`.
 Both measurements are done correctly.

 In other words, the function may finish with `return` or `throw`, that doesn't matter.
 The `finally` clause executes in both cases.